An epic two week road trip itinerary for the North and South Islands

 You’ll want at least one full day to experience one of the parks.
 I loved Wai O Tapu, which is where you can see the Champagne Pool, a large turqoise and orange pool, as well as other technicolour pools.

-The one thing you have to do in Rotorua is bathe in thermal waters.
+• One thing you have to do in Rotorua is bathe in thermal waters.
 Try Secret Spot for a fun experience, Lake Rotoiti Hot Pools for lakeside pools, or for a free hot lake swim check out the Tarawera Trail.

 WHERE TO EAT IN ROTORUA